This post may contain affiliate links. Please read our disclosure policy.

 • Use sugar-free chocolate chips if you prefer.

-• Use smaller chocolate molds that will make smaller individual single servings (I’ve done this many times)
+• Use smaller chocolate molds that will make smaller individual single servings (I’ve done this many times).
+Here is a video of Dubai chocolate eggs I made over Easter.
+You can use chocolate bar molds if that’s what you have.

 • You can melt the chocolate chips without coconut oil as well to cut down on the calories.